January 24, 2026

 Can we apply for the Civil Judge Examinations offline?

-What are the minimum score requirements for Civil Judge Recruitment?
+What is the minimum score requirements for Civil Judge Recruitment?